yuvalmGS/gigaspaces-wiki-jekyll/product_overview/terminology---runtime-components.markdown

 #### GigaSpaces Manager (GSM)

 The [GSM](#gsm) is a [Service Grid](#Service Grid) component which manages a set of [GigaSpaces Containers (GSC)](#gsc).
 A GSM has an API for deploying/undeploying processing units.
-When a GSM is instructed to deploy a Processing Unit, it allocates an appropriate, available GSC and tells that GSC to run an instance of that processing unit.
-It then continues to monitor that the GSC is alive and the SLA is not breached.
+When a GSM is instructed to deploy a Processing Unit, it finds an appropriate, available GSC and tells that GSC to run an instance of that processing unit.
+It then continuously monitors that processing unit instance to verify that it's alive, and that the SLA is not breached.

 {% sub %}Key sentence: A GSM manages all the running containers in the network and deploys processing units to them.{% endsub %}
 {% endcolumn %}